hello-adam-martin/PropertyMentor/bookings/README.md

 4. Fill in the required information
 5. Save the booking

-The system will automatically validate the booking and calculate the total price.
+The system will automatically validate the booking and calculate the total price based on the property's pricing rules.

+## Interaction with Property App

+The Booking app relies on the Property app for:
+- Property information
+- Pricing rules
+- Price calculation logic

+Ensure that properties and their pricing rules are correctly set up in the Property app for accurate booking calculations.

 ## Future Enhancements

 - Implement a public-facing booking interface
 - Add email notifications for booking status changes
 - Integrate with a payment system
-- Implement more complex pricing rules (e.g., weekend rates, seasonal pricing)
+- Implement a calendar view to visualize available dates and pricing